-Andrea E. Wendland Human Resources Director Wittenberg Collegiate Center 148 wendlaae@mlc-wels.edu 507/ 276-5869 a violation of the Title IX/Sexual Harassment policy but would be addressed under the proper College codes as found in the student code of conduct or other applicable polices.
+Andrea E. Wendland Human Resources Director Wittenberg Collegiate Center 148 wendlaae@mlc-wels.edu 507/ 276-5869 publications or handbooks.
+Violations of the College's codes of conduct may not constitute a violation of the Title IX/Sexual Harassment policy but would be addressed under the proper College codes as found in the student code of conduct or other applicable polices.